remotestorage/remotestorage.js/doc/js-api/base-client.rst

 of requested data is two times the periodic sync interval (10 seconds by default).

-However, you can adjust this behavior by using the `maxAge` argument with any of these functions, thereby changing the maximum age or removing the requirement entirely:
+However, you can adjust this behavior by using the ``maxAge`` argument with any of these functions, thereby changing the maximum age or removing the requirement entirely.

-* If the ``maxAge`` requirement is set, and the last sync request for the path is further in the past than the maximum age given, the folder will first be checked for changes on the remote, and then the promise will be fulfilled with the up-to-date folder listing.
+* If the ``maxAge`` requirement is set, and the last sync request for the path is further in the past than the maximum age given, the folder will first be checked for changes on the remote, and then the promise will be fulfilled with the up-to-date document or listing.

-* If the ``maxAge`` requirement cannot be met because of network problems, the promise will be rejected.
+* If the ``maxAge`` requirement is set, and cannot be met because of network problems, the promise will be rejected.

-* If the ``maxAge`` requirement is set to ``false``, or the library is in offline mode (TODO link this), or no remote storage is connected (a.k.a.
-  "anonymous mode"), the promise will always be fulfilled with data from the local store.
+* If the ``maxAge`` requirement is set to ``false``, or the library is in offline mode, or no remote storage is connected (a.k.a.  "anonymous mode"), the promise will always be fulfilled with data from the local store.

 ..
 HINT::
-   If caching for the folder is turned off, none of this applies and data will always be requested from the remote store directly.
+   If :doc:`caching </js-api/caching>` for the folder is turned off, none of this applies and data will always be requested from the remote store directly.

 List of functions
 ^^^^^^^^^^^^^^^^^